ckaarle/FindYourNGO/README.md

 Install the MyPy-Plugin and run its scan.
 Examples for how to type python code can be found in /Backend/data/import/european_council.

+### Development: Resetting the database
+In case of incompatible migrations / an out-of-date state of the database, it can be rest in the following way:
+- Clear the database first
+- execute shell in the web container
+	- python manage.py showmigrations -- lists all previously applied migrations
+	- python manage.py migrate --fake restapi zero -- undos the migrations
+	- python manage.py showmigrations -- make sure that all migrations on restapi have been set to unapplied
+- delete the migration files in the backend (make sure to not delete __init__.py)
+- execute shell in the web container
+	- python manage.py showmigrations -- make sure all restapi-migrations have disappeared from the list
+	- python manage.py makemigrations -- re-make initial migration
+	- python manage.py migrate -- apply the initial migration

+In case this does not fix the problem, you can reset the entire database:
+- delete all model classes in models.py
+- manually drop all restapi-tables in the database (!! only the tables starting with restapi_ !!)
+- reset migrations as described above
+- run makemigrations, migrate to let it detect that the database is clean
+- put the model classes back in
+- run makemigrations, migrate again to setup the database

 ### Postgres

 #### Make Postgres Persistent